 “Ewww…” Steven whimpers as he tries to find an opening or fastener somewhere in this ugly skin.
 Imagine the look on his face as he realizes that every time he thinks he’s shifting an arm inside a creeper skin, tendons and muscles cause one of his front legs to move.
 After around ten minutes of trying to find a zipper or any seam, Steven learns it’s no use: he’s a creeper.

-As Steven watches the sun set over the forested horizon, Steven is terrified about all the rumors he heard about this monster and it’s possibly evil or maniacal initiative.
+As Steven watches the sun set over the forested horizon, Steven doesn't know what to do, and the rumors and theories that try to explain the average creeper's behavior swarm his mind.
 He’s scared of finding himself acting like a terrorist, he’s scared of getting some crazy withdrawal feeling and start chasing down innocent people for whatever a normal creeper might be addicted to, and he’s scared of blowing up or getting brutally mangled by a fellow human, but before he could focus on how to control himself in such a situation or find a way to turn back into a human, he immediately begins to think of food.

 Luckily for Steven, a wolf had recently killed a sheep and left behind plenty of mutton.
 Desperate, Steven lopes over to the meat and starts tearing at it with his surprisingly sharp teeth.
 Within minutes, most of the meat was gone.
-Steven snorts through a cold doggish nose he never noticed before and licks tusks he used to be ignorant about as well.
-Steven grows curious and walks over to a nearby pond to see what his new face looks like and almost startles himself into falling into the pond, for it turns out creepers don’t really frown; they have a black-skinned crushed in snout with big black canines to go with it.
-Weird, Steven thinks, forgetting for a moment that he can’t touch his face with his claws.
-He even notices more of the weird traits he has.
-For one, creeper torsos look nothing like human torsos.
-Dude, where are my shoulders?
-Steven wonders for a moment, but then he lifts a front leg and sees a hard shape jut out.
-Oh, I guess they’re next to my hip.
+Steven grunts and licks his teeth, two of which feel very big, like sabers.
+Steven grows curious and walks over to a nearby pond to see what his new face looks like and almost startles himself into falling into the pond, for it turns out creepers don’t really frown; they have a black crushed-in snout with big black canines to go with it.
+To the creeper, his face resembles the face of a prehistoric pug, but without so many wrinkles.
+Steven begins to remember the few times he has killed the iconic vermin, and he finds it odd he never paid attention to what they look like.
+For one, Steve learns that creeper torsos look nothing like human torsos.
+Steven wonders where his shoulders are for a moment, but then he lifts a front leg and sees a hard shape jut out near his hip.
+Next, the goofball finds out that creepers don't have reversed feet like the creepers in cartoons do.
 Steven looks over himself all over and finds out that in anatomy, creepers and humans don’t have much in common.
-From this body lacking abs, pecs, and a butt, I don’t think I’ll do well as a mannequin.
-Steven jokes.
 After finishing establishing what his worst enemy really looks like, Steven realizes the forest is eerily quiet.
 The silence begins to frighten him.

 “Hello,” Steven says, “Is anyone here?”